 - 4 oz smoked cheddar, shredded (I used maple smoked)

 - 1 cup whole milk, or half and half

-- croutons, optional
+- fried croutons, optional

-Preheat oven to 400F.
-Lay out the bacon on a baking tray.
+- Cook the Bacon: Lay out the bacon on a baking tray.
 Cook for 8 minutes, then turn the tray around and cook for another 5-7 minutes.

-Add 4 tablespoons of the bacon fat to a dutch oven.
-Over medium heat, saute the shallot and carrots for 5 minutes.
-Then add the garlic and saute for 1 minute more.
-Sprinkle 4 tablespoons of the flour to the pot, whisking it into the bacon fat.
+- Make a roux: Sprinkle 4 tablespoons of the flour to the pot, whisking it into the bacon fat.
 Let the flour bubble for 1 minute, whisking frequently.
 Stir in the chopped thyme.

-Slowly pour the hot chicken stock into the pot while whisking.
+- Slowly pour the hot chicken stock into the pot while whisking.
 Bring the soup to a boil, then reduce the heat and let it simmer for 5 minutes.

-- Once the cheese has all melted and the soup is smooth, put it back on the heat, add the half and half and bring the soup back to a simmer.
+- Once the cheese has all melted and the soup is smooth, put it back on the heat, add the half and half and bring back to a simmer.

 - And, third, watch the temperature.
 Your soup needs to be above 140F or the cheese won't melt properly, but it also needs to be below about 160F or it might still curdle.
-Check the soup with a thermometer to be certain of the temperature.
+If you wish, check the soup with a thermometer to be certain of the temperature.

-- Bacon: This is standard pork bacon and I use the thickest bacon I can find in the store.
-If you use a leaner bacon, you may need to add some butter to pot to make up the 4 tbsps for the roux.
+- Bacon: This is standard pork bacon and I use the thickest I can find in the store.
+If you use a leaner bacon, you may need to add some butter to the pot to make up the 4 tbsps for the roux.